Make interactive data workflows#

 year_widget = pn.widgets.IntSlider(name="year", start=2007, end=2009)

 Let’s then use these to filter the data.
-We can do this by using hvplot.interactive and passing the species_widget as the species parameter and the year_widget as the year parameter.
+We first wrap the df in pn.rx as df_rx and pass the species_widget as the species parameter and the year_widget as the year parameter.
 In our case, we want the year always to be greater than or equal to the widget’s value.

 import hvplot.pandas # Enable interactive